cheretbe/notes/linux/samba.md

     create mask = 0660
     force create mode = 0660
 ```
-To be able to login as domain user I had to add the following option:
+To be able to login as domain user add the following option:
 ```ini
 template shell = /bin/bash
 ```